 When looking through the EMDR Therapist Directory, you can search for different things to help you find the right therapist for you.
 First you can search by name of city or state, or you can search by the type of things you are interested in discussing with your therapist: trauma, PTSD, family, etc. You can also search by your zip code to see what therapists are closest to you.

 You can also look at the qualifications of the therapist in terms of their EMDR experience through whether where they completed their EMDR training, whether they are Certified, or have become a Consultant.
 There are different levels that EMDR therapists may acquire:

-- EMDRIA Certified Therapist are EMDR Trained Therapists with a minimum of 2 years experience in a field of psychotherapy with a minimum of 50 EMDR trauma sessions, have received consultation from an EMDRIA Approved Consultant, and continue to participate in EMDR education so they stay current in the field.

-- EMDRIA Approved Consultants are EMDR Trained Therapists with a minimum of 3 years experience in a field of psychotherapy with a minimum of 300 EMDR trauma sessions, have received consultation from an EMDRIA Approved Consultant, and continue to participate in EMDR education so that they stay current in the field.
-Certified EMDR Consultants consult EMDR trained therapists, and EMDR Certification Candidates.

-Research has consistently shown that one of the greatest factors in successful therapy of any kind is the relationship between therapist and client.
-When you see a prospective therapist for the first time, notice how you feel when you are with him or her.
-How do you feel in the space, and about how the therapists present themselves?

-Updated | When looking through the EMDR Therapist Directory, you can search for different things to help you find the right therapist for you.
-First you can search by name of city or state, or you can search by the type of things you are interested in discussing with your therapist: trauma, PTSD, family, etc. You can also search by your zip code to see what therapists are closest to you.

-You can also look at the qualifications of the therapist in terms of their EMDR experience through whether where they completed their EMDR training, whether they are Certified, or have become a Consultant.
-There are different levels that EMDR therapists may acquire:

-- EMDRIA Certified Therapist are EMDR Trained Therapists with a minimum of 2 years experience in a field of psychotherapy with a minimum of 50 EMDR trauma sessions, have received consultation from an EMDRIA Approved Consultant, and continue to participate in EMDR education so they stay current in the field.
+- Certified EMDR Therapist are EMDR Trained Therapists with a minimum of 2 years experience in a field of psychotherapy with a minimum of 50 EMDR trauma sessions, have received consultation from an EMDR Consultant, and continue to participate in EMDR education so they stay current in the field.

-- EMDRIA Approved Consultants are EMDR Trained Therapists with a minimum of 3 years experience in a field of psychotherapy with a minimum of 300 EMDR trauma sessions, have received consultation from an EMDRIA Approved Consultant, and continue to participate in EMDR education so that they stay current in the field.
+- EMDR Consultants are EMDR Trained Therapists with a minimum of 3 years experience in a field of psychotherapy with a minimum of 300 EMDR trauma sessions, have received consultation from an EMDR Consultant, and continue to participate in EMDR education so that they stay current in the field.
 Certified EMDR Consultants consult EMDR trained therapists, and EMDR Certification Candidates.

 Research has consistently shown that one of the greatest factors in successful therapy of any kind is the relationship between therapist and client.
 When you see a prospective therapist for the first time, notice how you feel when you are with him or her.
 How do you feel in the space, and about how the therapists present themselves?